awsdocs/amazon-eks-user-guide/doc_source/add-ons-configuration.md

   manager: eks
   ...
   ```
-+ **Managed fields and keys** – If only a specific key value is managed, you can safely add additional keys, such as arguments, to a field without causing a conflict\.
++ **Adding keys to partially managed fields** – If only a specific key value is managed, you can safely add additional keys, such as arguments, to a field without causing a conflict\.
 If you add additional keys, make sure that the field isn't managed first\.
 Adding or modifying any value that is managed causes a conflict\.

   In the following output, you can see that both the `name` key and `name` field are managed\.
 Adding or modifying any container name causes a conflict with this managed key\.